spyreto/coupon-group/README.md

 ## Features

-- **Overview Page:** Display Coupon Groups and custom options-perks
+- **Overview Page:** Display Coupon Groups and custom options-benefits.
 - **Create - Edit Coupon Group:** Create or update a coupon group.
 You can add WC coupons, customers, expiry date and also you can add some extra options like "Same day delivery".
 - **Create - Edit Options:** Add custom options which are displayed to the user and may refer to some extra benefits.
 - **Daily Checks:** Automatic deactivation of expired groups.